AshrafMd-1/Certify/README.md

 # Certify
-A GDSC IARE project which generates and provides certificates
+A streamlit project which generates and provides certificates

 https://certify.streamlit.app/